 Even customers who have already opted to use the 5 currently ‘sustainable’ data centre regions still have very limited information about the energy mix at these existing locations.
 Transparent and independently audited data that supports sustainable claims means we can be confident in on-going decisions on where to locate infrastructure and be able to truly advocate for our AWS partnership with stakeholders and shareholders.

-Provide a simple way to see our organisations' CO2 emissions from existing AWS services by April 2020
+Provide a simple way to see our organisations' CO2 emissions from existing AWS services in 2020

 For individual organisations like us trying to tackle this problem, we’ve found out that only a minority of AWS customers who are on Amazon’s concierge service are able to obtain information about their carbon footprint.
 Those who have been through this process with their AWS account manager also shared how difficult and protracted it can be.